-Active vs. Passive Voice: The Complete Guide - The Write Practice
+Active vs. Passive Voice: The Complete Guide

 Take fifteen minutes to write about a major historical event, either as an observer or an active participant.
 Use the passive voice in your writing to describe the action.

-Post your practice in the comments, and leave notes for your fellow writers.
+Post your practice in the Pro Practice Workshop here, and leave notes for your fellow writers.